Instagram Reels analytics decoded: Prepare better reports & reels in 2026

 3.Test Reel length

-Your analytics will tell you which duration works.
+Your analytics will act as a Reel analyzer and tell you which duration works.
 Post Reels of different lengths to test what resonates most with your audienceâquick, TikTok-style clips or longer videos.
-Ideal Instagram Reel length may vary, but our guideline can help you find the sweet spot faster.
+Ideal Instagram Reel length may vary, but our guidelines can help you find the sweet spot faster.

 You can compare Reels by completion rate and avg. watch time across different lengths: